friends-of-ce/merchant-api-client-php/docs/Api/ProductApi.md

 productBulkDelete($requestBody): \FriendsOfCE\Merchant\ApiClient\Model\ApiResponse
 ```

-Delete multiple Products.
+Deletes products

-Delete the products based on the merchant references.<br />Note that we do not really delete products, as the products<br />might still be referenced by orders.
-Therefore, the references<br />used for these products cannot be reused.
-We do however deactivate the products<br />which means that they will not be sent to channels.
+Deletes a products based on the **Merchant product number**.<br /> <br />**NB:** ChannelEngine deactivates but does not delete the products entirely, as they might be still referenced in orders.<br />Therefore, the references used for these products cannot be reused.

 ### Example